gtarim/intent_recognition/README.md

 ### About

 - Only hand-written source code.
-Didn't used any third-party lib for depencencies.
+Didn't used any third-party lib for depencencies. (except gtest)

 ### Prerequisites
 - [CMake](https://cmake.org/) (version 3.5 or newer) is the recommended build system for building the intent recognition.